vladpostu/Dopo.it/README.md

 # Dopo.it

-## What it is
+## Disclamer

+This one is a school project.
+The project is base on the delivery requirments

+## Getting started

 Dopo.it is an ecommerce-like website that aims to replicate the idea of subito.it, which consists of buying and selling between users without an intermediary.

+You need to use a live server like [xampp](https://www.apachefriends.org/it/index.html)

 ## How it works